andrewguy/CCARL/README.md

 If you use this tool in any of your work, please cite:

 Coff, L., Chan, J., Ramsland, P.A., Guy, A.J.
 Identifying glycan motifs using a novel subtree mining approach.
 BMC Bioinformatics 21, 42 (2020). [https://doi.org/10.1186/s12859-020-3374-4](https://doi.org/10.1186/s12859-020-3374-4)

+## __Array Versions__

+If you are using an array version that is not currently supported by CCARL, you can either skip the cleaning step (only recommended if you are confident that all glycan strings in the dataset can be parsed) or add a new array version to the repo.
+If you would like to add a new version to the repo (recommended), the first step is to make sure that all the strings in the array version can be parsed, and to fix those that can't.
+You can check whether a glycan string can by parsed by using the `CFGGlycanParser.string_to_graph()` method located at `ccarl/glycan_parsers.cfg_parser.CFGGlycanParser`.
+See example script for adding new glycan array versions at `Scripts/generate_new_glycan_array_version.py`.
+If some glycan strings are failing, you will need to fix those, manually and then generate a new array version file.
+New glycan arrays should be added to `Data/CFG_Array_Versions` and `ccarl/glycan_parsers/CFG_Array_Versions`.